Altidias/Milestone1_Group52/Software Design Document.md

 - Present nutritional data visually with pie and bar graphs which helps the user understand the nutritional breakdown of different foods.
 - Enable advanced filtering/searching options to find foods based on specific nutritional criteria, allowing filtering by range or levels of specific nutrients.
 - Provide a daily nutrition/intake tracker to log food intake, track nutritional consumption and monitor progress towards any set goals.
-- Allow users to set and modify daily nutritional goals, showing progress from the tracker.
+- Allow the user to set and modify daily nutritional goals, showing progress from the tracker.
+- The application will automatically save data after updating the tracker or their goals, the user will be able to close and re-open the program without losing any data.

 ### 2.2	Software Requirements
 Define the functionality the software will provide.
 This section should list requirements formally, often using the word "shall" to describe functionalities.